fkarg/fkarg.github.io/drafts/the-four-hour-workweek.md

 There are a lot of useful advice gold nuggets in this book, but for me the biggest takeaways were this:
 - Seeing that the nonstandard toolbox can be applied to the world of business
+- The usefulness of Virtual Personal Assistents
+- The Fear Setting and Dreamlining Techniques
+- Most of the Benefits of the 'New Rich' are simply working remote and moving frequently

+Seeing that the [toolbox for nonstandard thinking][nonstandard-toolbox] - or at least quite a few ideas from there - apply for businesses as well is quite a bit eye-opening.
+More specifically, it's not _that_ it applies, it's more the _how_.
+It certainly is an interesting implementation of classically nonstandard approaches to life.

+I was aware of competent yet easily available virtual assistents, but I never took a closer look into them.
+He provides a very detailed and informed second look, and it certainly made me much more aware of their usefulness - and that I don't need any, _right now_.
+Being aware and more open to the possibility is likely to improve my productivity sometime in the future.

+While I thought I had read something about Fear Setting before, I was unable to find anything from memory fragments.
+The basic idea is to define the biggest fears you have, and by doing so, noticing that the biggest fear was uncertainty.
+This is an increadibly useful technique, though the number of times to apply it is limited.
+Dreamlining can be used more often, and I used a similar technique in a goal setting workshop before.
+I'll incorporate part of it in the workshop, since it is quite good at finding certain types of goals.

+Somehow it doesn't feel like being a member of the 'New Rich' is ultimately different than working remote and travelling for extended periods of time.

 - Virtual Personal Assistents
     - options, criteria, capabilities, prices, rules, misused information